Melipona beecheii: Division of labor

-M. beecheii exhibits foraging specialization within the community.
+Melipona beecheii exhibits foraging specialization within the community.
 Single-foraging bees are responsible for harvesting one single commodity, such as pollen, nectar, or resin, in a single day while multiforaging bees forage for two or three of those resources.
 About half of the bees are single-foraging and half are multiforaging.
 A switch in foraging specialization occurs very rapidly, often within a single day.

 No one style was found to be advantageous over the other in terms of feeding and resource-acquisition opportunities.
 However, activity patterns and longevity differed significantly between groups.
 Individuals responsible for foraging nectar were observed to be active all day and died, on average, after three full days of foraging.
 However, pollen foragers were only observed to be active for about 1–3 hours per day and lived for an average of 12 days.
 In spite of this contrast, both styles of foraging resulted in an equal number of flights in a lifetime.
 The way in which individual M. beecheii organisms' foraging style is designated within the community is still unknown.